olawanlejoel/Quasar-notes-app/README.md

 # Notewrite (notewrite)

 A simple app that allows users store notes.
+Read this [article](https://www.smashingmagazine.com/2021/10/introduction-quasar-framework-cross-platform-applications/), to understand how to build this from scratch.

 ## Install the dependencies
 ```bash